 Storm sewer service connections are required to be provided for lots zoned for detached residential use for the purposes of draining the perimeter drains.
 All service connections require an inspection chamber.
+One service connection is to be provided per lot, unless otherwise approved by the General Manager, Engineering.
+The only exception is duplex units where two separate service connections are to be provided.

 For new developments, roof leaders must discharge to splash pads.
-Splash pads shall not be located in side yards unless approved by the Director of Engineering.
-The Director of Engineering may order an applicant to connect roof leaders to a direct pipe system if in the opinion of the Director, discharging to splash pads will pose a threat to public safety.
+Splash pads shall not be located in side yards unless approved by the General Manager, Engineering.
+The General Manager, Engineering may order an applicant to connect roof leaders to a direct pipe system if in the opinion of the General Manager, Engineering, discharging to splash pads will pose a threat to public safety.